 10 Instagram Best Practices for Nonprofits

-This is the eighth post in a blog and webinar series called 101 Digital Marketing & Fundraising Best Practices for Nonprofitswritten and presented by Heather Mansfield.
-To be alerted of updates to the series, please sign up for Nonprofit Tech for Good’s newsletter.
-Thank you!
+To be alerted of updates to the 101 Digital Marketing & Fundraising Best Practices for Nonprofits series, please sign up for Nonprofit Tech for Good’s newsletter. 📨

-With two billion active monthly users, Instagram is a very powerful social network used by nonprofits worldwide.
-According to the Nonprofit Tech for Good Report, of the 89% of nonprofits worldwide that use social media in their digital marketing and fundraising strategy, 75% of those use Instagram.
+With 2.4 billion active monthly users, Instagram is a very powerful social network used by nonprofits worldwide.
+According to the most recent Nonprofit Tech for Good Report, of the 89% of nonprofits worldwide that use social media in their digital marketing and fundraising strategy, 75% of those use Instagram.

 That said, Instagram reach and engagement are at an all-time low and it is becoming increasingly more difficult for nonprofits to get exposure in the Instagram Feed.
-According to Rival IQ in their Social Media Industry Benchmark Report, Instagram Reels have the highest engagement at 0.62% – compared to 0.59% for carousel posts and 0.52% for single photo posts.
+According to Rival IQ in their Social Media Industry Benchmark Report, Instagram carousel posts have the highest engagement at 0.66% – compared to 0.51% for single photo posts and 0.41% for reels.
 Study and test the best practices below to ensure your nonprofit is utilizing Instagram effectively.

 1) Maximize your Instagram Profile Picture and Bio.